kacpep/server-worker/README.md

 # Server Worker ⚙️

 Bot on discord for web server management.
+Server support by discord bot.
+Perfect bot for beginner web developers, just buy a vps server with linux nodejs, npm, nginx, certbot installation and download and run the bot.
+Change data in .env and then add domains with bot.

 ## Run Locally